The Smithereens: History

-The title and lyrics of their song, "In a Lonely Place," appear to be based on the 1950 Humphrey Bogart film of the same title because of Bogart's lines: "I was born the day I met you, lived a while when you loved me, died a little when we broke apart."
+The title and lyrics of their song, “In a Lonely Place," appear to be based on the 1950 Humphrey Bogart film of the same title because of Bogart's lines: "I was born the day I met you, lived a while when you loved me, died a little when we broke apart."
 The title and artwork for the album 11 were a nod to the original 1960 Ocean's 11 film.

-The Smithereens starred as themselves and were featured as the entertainment in the indoor beach party scene of the 1986 Troma film Class of Nuke 'Em High, playing the song "Much Too Much".
+The Smithereens starred as themselves and were featured as entertainment in the indoor beach party scene of the 1986 Troma film Class of Nuke 'Em High, playing the song "Much Too Much".
 The soundtrack to the film was not released until 2014.

 The highest position a Smithereens album attained on the Billboard pop charts was in 1990, when 11 peaked at No. 41 on the strength of the single "A Girl Like You" (which hit No. 38).
 "A Girl Like You" was originally written to be the title track for the 1989 Cameron Crowe film Say Anything....
 The album also featured a duet between DiNizio and Belinda Carlisle on Blue Period.

 The basic tracks for their most recent studio album of original material, titled 2011, were recorded in early October 2010 and the album was released on April 5, 2011.

 The Smithereens were the final band to perform at the fabled Bleecker Street nightclub Kenny's Castaways in Greenwich Village, New York City, in October 2012.

 In June 2013, The Smithereens toured as support for Tom Petty and the Heartbreakers.

 Original bass player Mike Mesaros reunited with the band in 2016 and 2017 for select performances and continued to tour in 2018 through the present.

 DiNizio died in Scotch Plains, New Jersey, on December 12, 2017, at the age of 62.
 According to bandmates, his health declined following a series of issues that began in 2015, resulting in nerve damage that limited the use of his right hand and arm.